premnikumbh/learn-devops-with-chatgpt/day03/bandit_lv17_to_lv29.md

 NOTE: if you have solved this level and see ‘Byebye!’ when trying to log into bandit18, this is related to the next level, bandit19

+used diff passwords.new passwords.old
+got the line which is changed between new and old.

-level 19 | user - bandit18 | password -
+level 19 | user - bandit18 | password - x2gLTTjFwMOhQ8oWNbMN362QKxfRqGlO

 Hint for password of bandit19
+The password for the next level is stored in a file readme in the homedirectory.
+Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.

+opened a bash termonal using
+ssh bandit18@bandit.labs.overthewire.org -p 2220 /bin/bash

+opened the readme file using cat readme

-level20 | user - bandit19 | password -
+level20 | user - bandit19 | password - cGWpMaKXVwDUNgPAVJbWYuGHVn9zl3j8

 Hint for password of bandit20
+To gain access to the next level, you should use the setuid binary in the homedirectory.
+Execute it without arguments to find out how to use it.
+The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.

+./bandit20-do cat /etc/bandit_pass/bandit20

-level21  | user - bandit20 | password -
+level21  | user - bandit20 | password - 0qXahG8ZjOVMN9Ghs7iOWsCfZyXOUbYO

 Hint for password of bandit21